MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Respect the laws of physics

 Quantum programs should be required to respect the laws of physics.
-For example, copying the state of a qubit or direct access to the qubit state are not possible in Q#.
+For example, copying the state of a qubit or directly accessing the qubit state are not possible in Q#.

 Therefore, Q# has no ability to introspect into the state of a qubit or other properties of quantum mechanics directly, which guarantees that a Q# program can be physically executed on any quantum computer.
 Instead, a Q# program has the ability to call operations, such as [`Measure`](xref:Microsoft.Quantum.Intrinsic.Measure), to extract classical information from a qubit, that allows validation and state examination to facilitate debugging with a simulator.